-The resolution welcome the important work being carried out by civil society organizations for the promotion of the right to peace and their contribution to the development of this issue.
-It also established an open-ended working group with the mandate of progressively negotiating a draft United Nations declaration on the right to peace on the basis of the draft submitted by the Advisory Committee, and without prejudging relevant past, present and future views and proposals.
+On 5 July 2012, the HR Council adopted resolution 20/15 on "The promotion of the right to peace".
+It welcome the important work being carried out by civil society organizations for the promotion of the right to peace and their contribution to the development of this issue.
+It also established an open-ended working group "with the mandate of progressively negotiating a draft United Nations declaration on the right to peace on the basis of the draft submitted by the Advisory Committee, and without prejudging relevant past, present and future views and proposals".